Loycevelma/FitApp-Documentation./project-documentation/docs/Fitapp.md

                  a.Tittle.
                  b.Body.
                  c.Abstracts.

 7.Sytem Guide Documentation.
 This is a documentation that conduct the purpose of studying a system or its parts in order to identify its objectives.
-It is a problem solving technique that improves the system and ensures that all the components of the system work efficiently to accomplish their purpose.
+It is a problem solving technique that improves the system and ensures that all the components of the system work efficiently to accomplish their purpose.It is made up of the following components;

+                  a.Input.
+                  b.Output.
+                  c.process.

+8.Requirements documentation.
+Typically created in the beginning of a software development project.
+Has the goal to clearly and precisely specify the expectations in regards to the software being created.It is made up of the following components;

+                  a.Functional requirements.
+                  b.Limitations.
+                  c.Software requirements.
+                  d.Compatibility requirements.

+9.Architecture documentation.
+ Defines the high-level architecture of the software system being created.
+May describe the main components of the system, their roles and functions, as well as the data and control flow among those components.